Benchmark Static API Call Datasets for Malware Family Classification: Introduction

 \section{Introduction}

 Malware is the short term used for malicious software, also known as a harmful code intentionally developed to harm a computing system.
-The main aim of malware is to gain access to the system, disrupt system services, deny service, steal confidential information, and destroy resources, to name a few.
-They rapidly increase in numbers, which causes an imbalance between goodware and malware and between malware families.
-Because of the changing nature of the malware, updated datasets are required to practice the necessary study on malware classification.
-The rapid increase of malware attracts the attention of many researchers; currently, there are several standard datasets such as the Malimg \cite{malimg}, and BIG2015 \cite{big2015} to use, but they do not apply for dynamic malware analysis.
-To our best knowledge, there are only two datasets based on API calls, \cite{b3, b4}.
-This paper presents two trustworthy, recent, and updated datasets for dynamic malware analysis benchmarks.

-One of the datasets used in the article is created from VirusSamples.
-It also contains malware samples with current samples from 2018, 2019, and 2020.
-In addition, the diversity has increased by taking the malware from the old years together with these current malware samples.
-With this, two newly created and updated datasets are built based on API calls.
+Malware attacks can gain access to the system, disrupt system services, deny service, steal confidential information, and destroy resources, with irreversible consequences \cite{jang2014survey,aslan2020comprehensive}.
+To better understand how malware might infiltrate devices, computers, or systems, malware families must be known as family members shows similar behavior.
+Security researchers and incident responders can take preventative measures against malware by being able to identify its family, which could make the entire analysis process more straightforward \cite{han2019maldae}.

+With the improvement of antivirus scanners to detect malware samples and classify their families, malware authors have started to change the nature of malware samples to evade these detection/classification mechanisms by using several techniques such as code obfuscation, polymorphism, and metamorphism.
+Thus, the need for new malware datasets is increasing as the complexity of the novel malware family samples grows correspondingly \cite{ucci2019survey}.
-There are three general approaches for classifying malware: static, dynamic, and hybrid malware classification.
-Static technique analysis the structure of the malware, whereas dynamic technique analysis the behavior of the malware during their execution, generally using a sandbox approach.
-On the other hand, the hybrid techniques combine static and dynamic analysis aspects to increase performance.

-This study used the dynamic malware detection technique with API calls to evaluate the machine learning techniques because both API calls and the behavioral pattern of each file are the most-frequently-used attributes with machine learning techniques in malware detection and classification.
+The three types of analyses used to extract the malware features are static, dynamic, and hybrid.
+Static technique analysis the structure of the malware to determine its behavior without running it, whereas the dynamic technique analysis the behavior of the malware during its execution, generally using a sandbox approach.
+On the other hand, hybrid techniques combine static and dynamic analysis aspects \cite{sihwail2018survey}.
+One feature extracted from malware is API calls, which represent each malware sample's behavioral pattern.
+Thus, these API calls are one of the most-frequently-used attributes with machine learning techniques in malware detection and classification.

-To extract API calls from the PE (Portable Executable) file, we use a Python framework called PEfile, a multi-platform module for reading and working with PE files and extracting different information.
-The class of the malware is obtained via VirusTotal.